Miss Granny (2018 film): Plot

-In the course of seeking Fely with Ramoncito, Bert initially suspects Audrey of abducting and possibly killing Fely when he comes upon the dentures he gave her as a gift.
-After a failed attempt by Bert to capture her, Audrey comes clean to Bert, who helps him assure her family that she is doing well and asks for her bank accounts to be unfrozen.
-Audrey is forced to acknowledge their mortality as elderly people after Lulu passes away.
-Bert notices that her youthful skin returns to its wrinkled state after she suffers a little cut on her foot before a recording session.
-Bert attends to the wound, but is challenged by Bert's daughter Minnie (Kim Molina), who orders Audrey to leave the apartment because she believes she is dating her father.
-She stays at Lorenz's house, where the two of them get along over old music.
+Bert initially suspects Audrey of abducting and possibly killing Fely when he comes upon the dentures he gave her as a gift.
+After an attempt by Bert to capture her, Audrey comes clean and tells him to assure her family that she is doing well and asks for her bank accounts to be unfrozen.
+Audrey is forced to acknowledge their mortality after Lulu passes away.
+Bert notices that her youthful skin returns to its wrinkled state after she suffers a cut on her foot.
+Bert attends to the wound, but is confronted by his daughter Minnie, who evicts Audrey because she believes she is flirting with him.
+She stays at Lorenz's house, where they get along over old music.
 Lorenz's closeness to Audrey upsets Jeboy, and Audrey suspects that he might be attracted to her romantically.
 Since Jeboy is unaware that Audrey is his grandma, she rejects him and assaults him when he makes curt remarks, before treating him to a meal as she did when she was Fely.

-Lorenz informs the band that they must perform without Jeboy during the Summerslam Concert since he was critically injured after being hit by a car on his way to the stadium.
-Although Audrey initially objects, she ultimately agrees to play in order to keep Jeboy's band on the bill.
-Fely chooses to donate blood for Jeboy in the hospital with Bert and Ramoncito, who had realized her identity, despite Bert's warnings that the results might be irreparable.
-She is told by Ramoncito to leave and lead the life she chooses.
-They cuddle after Fely decides to stay and choose the life she had led as his mother.
+Lorenz informs the band that they must perform without Jeboy during the Summerslam Concert after he is hit by a car on his way to the venue.
+Audrey initially objects to playing on, but ultimately agrees in order to keep Jeboy's band on the bill.
+Fely chooses to donate blood for Jeboy in the hospital, despite Bert's warnings of reverting to her elderly state.
+She is told by Ramoncito, who has realized her indentity, to leave and lead the life she chooses.
+They embrace after Fely decides to stay and choose the life she had led as his mother.
 Fely then gives blood for her grandchild and returns to her elderly form.

 A year later, Fely and her family attend Jeboy's concert with Hana as the band's new lead vocalist.
-At a bus stop, Fely is approached by a motorbike driven by a young Bert (Sam Concepcion), who encountered the Forever Young Photo Studio.
+At a bus stop, Fely is approached by a motorbike driven by a young Bert, who encountered the Forever Young Photo Studio.
 Fely and Bert ride off after he presents her with a bunch of flowers.